$139.00

 Bowed legs (when the deficiency is severe)

-Register your test kit as stated in the instructionsprovided in your test kit.
+Register your test kit as stated in the instructions provided in your test kit.

 Collect your sample in the morning,